OpenZeppelin/compound-assets-listing/README.md

 # Compound Asset Listing - Overview

-During latest round of OpenZeppelin engagement with Compound, we reviewed past asset listing proposals and went through some important past community discussions around the topic.
-Further exploration has been done across some other protocols to take inspirations by established processes to list a new asset.
+As part of OpenZeppelin's security partnership with Compound, we reviewed past asset listing proposals and went through past community discussions around the topic.
+We also explored solutions on other protocols to create defined processes for asset listings that address Compound's security risks.

-The output of this effort is presented below.
+The output of this effort is presented below with a comprehensive checklist for checking security risks and a step-by-step process for an asset listing proposal to follow.

 ## Introduction